vintg/Trailblazer/README.md

 > Some usage instructions
 - pg:init drops and creates db tables in postgres
-- pg:create writes random data to a file; depending on system resources, you may want to limit the record count written to <500k records per file
+- pg:create writes random data to a file(s) for each table

 ## Requirements